f1tzpatrick/airship-helpers/README.md

 - Confirm that kubectl is configured correctly:
   ```
-  steven@airship-2:$ kubectl get nodes
+  steven@airship:$ kubectl get nodes
   NAME     STATUS   ROLES    AGE   VERSION
   node01   Ready    master   39m   v1.18.6
   node03   Ready    worker   14m   v1.18.6
   ```

-### 3. Configure the Airship config file to use your local treasuremap repository
+### 3. Notes about the airshipctl config file

-As part of the deployment process, airshipctl generated a config file at `~/.airship/config`.
-We can update this file to improve parts of the development workflow.
+As part of the deployment process airshipctl generated a config file at `~/.airship/config`.
+We updated parts of this file in `airship-helpers/post-deploy.sh`, but the original was saved to `~/.airship/generated-config.yaml` for reference.

-The file `airship-helpers/treasuremap-config.yaml` contains the updated config file I use with my deployments.

-> **Note**: You'll need to update the paths in this file to line up with your home directory.

 With those updates made, you can move on to step 4.
-For more detail about the airshipctl config file, read on!
+For more detail about the airshipctl config file and the changes we made to it, read on!

 The file is YAML format and has three main sections: